Zach5812/countryKitchen/README.md

 The Wartsbaugh Family Kitchen

 This project uses React, Express, Node JS, and Mongo DB.

 To initialize this project on your own, run 'npm install' in your terminal.
+Update the database info in the config and create a .env with the relevant info:
+(ATLAS_USERNAME=[your MongoDB Atlas username] ATLAS_PASSWORD=[your MongoDB Atlas password] DB_Name=[your database name]
+COOKIE_SECRET=[a single string that is at least 32 characters long])